Peleret/RevoltChatPlugins/README.md

 3. Open Revolt in that browser
 4. Go into dev tools
 5. Paste **`state.plugins.add({format:1,version:"0.0.1",namespace:"Peleret",id:"PlayFlac",entrypoint:`\`X\``})`**, but instead of **X** paste the contents of **PlayFlac.revolt.js** (Keep the backticks **\`\`** )
-6. Try restarting the Revolt app a couple times and if it didn't work delete the plugin in browser version of the app and try again
-Also don't forget to enable plugin support in Experiments tab
+6. Try restarting the Revolt app and if it didn't work delete try restarting your phone Also don't forget to enable plugin support in Experiments tab